 The Quote Totals are updated to reflect the proposed shipping price.

-By default, an attached file can be up to 2 MB, and of any of the following file types: DOC, DOCX, XLS, XLSX, PDF, TXT, JPG or JPEG, PNG.
+By default, attached files can be up to 2 MB in any of the following file formats: DOC, DOCX, XLS, XLSX, PDF, TXT, JPG or JPEG, PNG.

 The maximum file size allowed for attachments is 2 MB.